Today's Articles

 The Krio People, an article

-They were also west Indian and Liberated African slaves who settled in the Western Area of Sierra Leone between 1787 and about 1885.
+They were also West Indian and Liberated African slaves who settled in the Western Area of Sierra Leone between 1787 and about 1885.
 The colony was established by the British, supported by abolitionists, under the Sierra Leone Company as a place for freedmen.
 The settlers called their new settlement Freetown.
 In the 21st century, the Krio comprise about 2% of the population of Sierra Leone.
 Like Americo-Liberian in Liberia, Krios have varying degrees of white-European ancestry.
-This was due to the close historical relations between the ethnicities through decades of indenture, slavery, sexual abuse, and voluntary unions and marriages in North America.
-Some have Native American ancestry as well.
-Some of the settlers intermarried in Sierra Leone with other English or Europeans.
-Through the Jamaican Maroons, some Krios probably also have indigenous Jamaican Amerindian Taíno ancestry.

-The Americo-Liberians and the Krios are the only recognized ethnic group of African American, Liberated African, and West Indian descent in West Africa.
+The Americo-Liberians and the Krios are the only recognized ethnic groups of African American, Liberated African, and West Indian descent in West Africa.
 The Krio culture is primarily westernized.
 The only Sierra Leonean ethnic group whose culture is similar (in terms of its integration of Western culture) is the Sherbro, who had developed close connections with Europeans and English traders from the early years of contact.
 The Krios, as a class, developed close relationships with the British colonial power; some were educated in British institutions and advanced to leadership positions in Sierra Leone under British colonialism.
-Due to this history, most Sierra Leone Krios have European first names and/or surnames.
-Many have both British first names and surnames.
-Most Krios live in Freetown and its surrounding Western Area region of Sierra Leone.
-They are also primarily Christian.
-From their mix of peoples, the Krios developed the native Krio language (a mixture of English, indigenous West African, and other European languages).
-It has been widely used for trade and communication among ethnic groups and is the most widely spoken language in Sierra Leone.

 Scholars such as Olumbe Bassir and Ramatoulie O. Othman distinguish between the Oku and the Krios.
 By contrast, the Oku is the principal of Yoruba descent and has traditionally maintained strong Yoruba and Muslim traditions.
 They also have more traditional African culture and widely practice formal polygamy and, to a significant extent, practice female genital mutilation.
 The Krios settled across West Africa in the nineteenth century in communities such as Limbe, Cameroon, Conakry, Guinea, Banjul, Gambia, Lagos, Nigeria, Abeokuta, Calabar, Accra, Ghana, Cape Coast, Fernando Pó.
 The Krio language influenced other pidgins such as Cameroonian Pidgin English, Nigerian Pidgin English, and Pichinglis.
-Thus, the Aku people of the Gambia, the Saro of Nigeria, Fernandino people of Equatorial Guinea are sub-ethnic groups or direct descendants of the Sierra Leone Creole people.
+Thus, the Aku people of the Gambia, the Saro of Nigeria, and the Fernandino people of Equatorial Guinea are sub-ethnic groups or direct descendants of the Sierra Leone Creole people.

 In 1787, the British helped 400 freed slaves, primarily African Americans freed during the American Revolutionary War who had been evacuated to London, and West Indians and Africans from London, to relocate to Sierra Leone to settle in what they called the "Province of Freedom."
 Some had been freed earlier and worked as servants in London.
 Most of the first group died from disease and warfare with indigenous Black Africans.
 About 64 survived to settle in Granville Town.
 In 1792, they were joined by 1200 Black Loyalists from Nova Scotia; these were former black slaves and their descendants.
 Many adults had left rebel owners and fought for the British in the Revolutionary War.
 The Crown had offered them freedom, which left rebel masters, and thousands joined the British Army.
 The British resettled 3,000 blacks in Nova Scotia, where many found the climate and racial discrimination harsh.